ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-To proceed, we need to send the `seqno`, `keys`, and `internal message`.
+To proceed, we must send the `seqno`, `keys`, and `internal message`.
 Next, we’ll create a [message](/v3/documentation/smart-contracts/message-management/sending-messages) for our wallet and store the data in the sequence outlined at the beginning of the tutorial.
 This is achieved as follows:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">